Sumayya-Afrin/Proclink-foundation/notes.md

 svg format & advantages

-- even we zoom the quality will not lost
+- even we zoom the quality will not be lost
 - based on mathematical formulas
 - Hello
+  objects are key values
+  type of null is object
+  40/0 = infinity
+  when we declare the variable and don't assign the value = undefined redeclaring is not allowed let , const vice versa reassigning is not allowed only in const pythontutor.com